How to Revive a Dying Echeveria

 Succulent and cacti soil is gritty and well draining which prevents echeveria roots rotting.

-• Repot the echeveria in a clay or terracotta pot, as these material are porous which allows the soil to dry evenly.
+• Re-pot your echeveria in a clay or terracotta pot, as these materials are porous, which allows the soil to dry evenly.
 This helps to mitigate the risk of root rot.
-You can grow echeveria in plastic or ceramic pots, but these are impermeable, so they retain more moisture and promote the conditions for rot.
+You can grow echeveria in plastic or ceramic pots.
+Still, clay and terracotta pots are my favorites because they are impermeable, so they retain more moisture and promote the conditions for rot.

-• Keep the echeveria in a relatively warm room and preferably not the bathroom or kitchen as these rooms can have higher levels of humidity which is unfavorable for the echeveria.
-Window sills can get very cold at night in Winter which reduces the rate of evaporation form the soil and can may even be colder then the echeveria native habitat.
+• Keep the echeveria in a relatively warm room and preferably not the bathroom or kitchen as these rooms can have higher levels of humidity, which, is unfavorable for the echeveria.
+Window sills can get very cold at night in Winter which reduces the rate of evaporation from the soil and may even be colder than the Echeveria native habitat.

 Echeveria Leaves Turning Purple